IgA Nephropathy Treatment: 5 Keys To Maintaining Renal Function

 1. Blood Pressure Medications Reduce Strain on Blood Vessels

 Fortunately, there are several medications available to help control your blood pressure.
 Some target angiotensin, a hormone responsible for narrowing your blood vessels.
-Angiotensin converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) work by relaxing and opening your blood vessels, allowing more blood to flow through.
+Angiotensin-converting enzyme (ACE) inhibitors and angiotensin-receptor blockers (ARBs) work by relaxing and opening your blood vessels, allowing more blood to flow through with less pressure.
 Studies show that ACE inhibitors are more effective than other types of medications in preventing kidney failure in people with IgA nephropathy.

 Your doctor may also prescribe you a beta-blocker, which works by lowering your heart rate and your heart’s pumping force.
 Calcium channel blockers prevent your blood vessels from using calcium, which normally makes them narrow.
 Blocking calcium opens your blood vessels and lowers your blood pressure.